 I formerly worked as a carer with the elderly and then with technically dependent children with the NHS.
 After I’d had my children I decided I needed to work in a more empowering way, while still helping others.

 During my time as a counsellor I have worked with a diverse range of clients from many different backgrounds and with a wide variety of issues.
 I have worked in a number of settings which has provided me with training in different ways of working while strengthening my core skills in counselling.
-I am currently working towards accreditation.
-I am also committed to continue my professional development and training on an ongoing basis to ensure that I am always working in accordance with the BACP ethical framework.
+I am committed to my continuous professional development and attend regular supervision to ensure that my practice is in accordance with the BACP ethical framework.

 When I’m not at work I enjoy long walks with my family, going on adventures, drawing and painting, and writing.